14 Best Ways to Reduce RTO Charges in eCommerce in 2023

 Costs During Handling of Recalled Inventory

 Storing and managing inventory carrying costs a huge amount of money to a seller.
 Holding a product for a while can proportionately increase the cost, to the amount of time and addition of new products being added.
 Sellers seek to reduce RTO storage costs by investing in better inventory management facilities.

 Costs Incurred due to Expiration

-Passing of time makes a lot of products redundant.
+The passing time makes a lot of products redundant.
 Christmas trees are mostly sold during the Christmas season.
-It applies for most festive seasons so if the product is delayed in transit, it may lose its importance and value due to which a seller will have to store it for a long period which may result in it becoming old fashioned and irrelevant.
+It applies for most festive seasons so if the product is delayed in transit, it may lose its importance and value due to which a seller will have to store it for a long period which may result in it becoming old-fashioned and irrelevant.

 Practices That Can Help Sellers for RTO Reduction

 You can have the best products and most efficient eCommerce fulfillment strategy but you will still get RTO requests.
 RTO reduction can be achieved but it can never be entirely mitigated.
 To reduce RTO charges, sellers can keep a few things in mind:

 Store Inventory Near High Traffic Order Placement Locations: It will not only help a seller in saving shipment charges but also reduce RTO costs as distances to fulfill orders will decrease.
 Covering less distance is also effective in terms of limiting product damage.

 Choose Logistics Partners with Competitive Freight Rates: Freight rates in the supply chain matter a lot.
 Dynamic increases in fuel prices, and not using optimized vehicles can double the freight rate.
 If your logistics partner offers cost-effective rates, it can reduce RTO charges.